cloudmesh-community/fa18-523-53/project-report/report.md

   ```
   tar -xzf kafka_2.11-1.1.0.tgz
   ```
 *  If the java version in your server is having a LTS (Long Time Support) then below fix is needed in kafka-run-class.sh located in bin folder under the kafka home directory.
-This is a known fix and kafka is working to address this issue for future releases.
+This is a known fix and kafka is working to address this issue for future releases [@www-kafkaJavaIssue].

 Change below line
 ```